TruSat/trusat-frontend/README.md

 #### Branch creation to opening a PR

-- In command line, checkout the development branch, named “dev” with `git checkout dev` then `git pull` to ensure you have the latest development branch on your local machine
 - Referencing the branch naming convention outlined above determine the group and name for your branch then run `git checkout -b {group}/{name-of-group}` to create the new branch and check it out.
 - Commit early and commit often with clear and concise comments.
 All commits should remain focused in scope so try to avoid submitting PR's that contain unrelated commits.
 - Run `git push --set-upstream origin <your-new-branch>` to add your new branch to the remote repo when you feel the work completed warrants a back up.